 However, even as these issues continue to rise, many enterprises don’t have the support and logistical processes in place to make these cloud-based software decisions or move toward effective SaaS management practices.

-IDC notes that business units now drive 70 percent of application spending, not IT.
-This spending is increasingly decentralized and occurs even at the employee level: Zylo data shows that one in three employees expense digital tools.
-Altogether, spending on digital tools and services can translate to as much as 38 percent of total supplier spending for some companies.
+IDC notes that business units now drive 70% of application spending, not IT.
+This spending is increasingly decentralized and occurs even at the employee level: Zylo data shows that one in five employees expense digital tools.
+Altogether, spending on digital tools and services can translate to as much as 38% of total supplier spending for some companies.